lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ### Crafting a furnace

-This is one of the most important milestones in the early games.
-Once you have a furnace you can begin to smelt metal and sulphur.
+Crafting a furnace is one of the most important early game milestones.
+Once you have a furnace you can begin to smelt metal, sulphur.
+This is particularly vital if you don't yet have a code lock on your base.

 ## Further reading